mtytel/helm/README.md

 Nothing extra is needed for building VST/LV2 plugins

 #### Linux
-To build and install the stanalone, lv2 and vst plugin:
+To build and install the standalone, lv2 and vst plugin:
 ```bash
 make
 sudo make install